dassystem/pixelit-server/readme.md

 ## What is pixelit.py?

 pixelit.py is a python library aimed to support creating python scripts that send data to display on a pixelit led matrix via REST or MQTT.
-These scripts does not run on the ESP, but on a seperate machine, like a Raspberry Pi or another kind of server.
+These scripts do not run on the ESP, but on a seperate machine, like a Raspberry Pi or another kind of server.

 > :warning:  To use pixelit.py via mqtt you will need a mqtt broker (e.g. mosquitto) in your network.